carlosp420/nymphalidae_diversification/MS.md

 **``supp_mat_20_combined_bisse.csv``**: Raw results for the combined BiSSE analysis.

-Figure S2.
-Boxplot of the 95% confidence intervals for estimated speciation and extinction rates on an enforced strict higher level phylogeny of our MCC tree by collapsing all clades younger than the cutoff value at 24 MYA (see figure S1).
-Estimated rates using the method in @stadler2013.

-Figure S3.
-Boxplot of speciation and extinction values for the 95% credibility intervals of values estimated by BiSSE analysis of diversification due to feeding on Solanaceae plants.
+``Figure S1.`` Boxplot of speciation (lambda) and extinction (mu) values for the 95% credibility intervals of values estimated by BiSSE analysis of diversification due to feeding on Solanaceae plants.

-Figure S4.
-BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants assuming *Vanessa* and *Hypanartia* as non-Solanaceae feeders.
+``Figure S2.`` BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants assuming *Vanessa* and *Hypanartia* as non-Solanaceae feeders.
 The same pattern is recovered, speciation and net diversification rates are significantly higher for Solanaceae feeders ($lambda$1, r1).

-Figure S5.
-Net diversification rates of nymphalids feeding on Solanaceae plants as estimated by combining post-burnin runs of BiSSE on the 1000 trees from the posterior distribution.
+``Figure S3.`` Net diversification rates of nymphalids feeding on Solanaceae plants as estimated by combining post-burnin runs of BiSSE on the 1000 trees from the posterior distribution.

-Figure S6.
-Boxplot of speciation and extinction values for the 95% credibility intervals of values estimated by BiSSE analysis of diversification due to feeding on Solanaceae plants on the combined post-burnin runs on 1000 trees from the posterior distribution.
+``Figure S4.`` Boxplot of speciation and extinction values for the 95% credibility intervals of values estimated by BiSSE analysis of diversification due to feeding on Solanaceae plants on the combined post-burnin runs on 1000 trees from the posterior distribution.

-Figure S7.
-BiSSE analysis of diversification of nymphalids due to feeding on Apocynaceae hostplants.
+``Figure S5.`` BiSSE analysis of diversification of nymphalids due to feeding on Apocynaceae hostplants.
 Speciation and net diversification rates are similar.